mahouboy23/IB-notes/Notes 2.md

     - Spanish enslaved Native populations in the Caribbean and Latin America for labor (gold/silver mining).
     - English settlers in Virginia (1607) attempted similar methods.
 - **Transition to Enslaved Africans**
-    - Native resistance (fighting, escaping, blending with other groups) limited success.
     - Labor needed for tobacco cultivation → reliance on enslaved Africans.
 - **Indenture vs. Enslavement**
     - **Indenture**: Contractual labor with fixed terms.